 The standard criteria for any client to demonstrate compliance prior to ending a durational sanction is a minimum of 5 job applications or provide documentation to verify they are exempt.
-Recipients must request to be added back to the case after the minimum duration has ended and comply with work requirements as assigned by the district.
-The 5 job application job log can be provided at any time after the duration has ended.
-Once in compliance, the sanction will be lifted and the recipient noticed within 10 days.
+For active cases, the individual will need to comply with work requirements to be added back to the case after the minimum duration has ended.
+For inactive cases, the individual would need to reapply for benefits and will be eligible to have the sanction lifted when they comply, and the duration has ended.
 Those who document an exemption may have their SNAP sanction lifted before the end of the durational sanction period.